gajaguar/future-value/README.md

-# package-template
+# future-value

-A basic template for a npm package built with typescript.
+A simple calculator for the future value of an investment.

 > by: [G.A.JAGUAR](https://github.com/gajaguar)